greglu/hbase-writer/README-Heritrix3.txt

 = PING BACK =

-Thanks to the OpenSource community for all the support for releasing this project.
+Thanks to the Open Source community for all the support for releasing this project.